tinymce/tinymce-docs/plugins/codesample.md

 > New in 4.3!

-The Code Sample plugin (`codesample`) lets a user insert and embed code snippets into the editable area.
-Code snippets will be syntax color highlighted.
+The Code Sample plugin (`codesample`) lets a user insert and embed syntax color highlighted code snippets into the editable area.
 It also adds a button to the toolbar which on click will open a dialog box to accept raw code input.

 This plugin demonstrates the support for the new block based `contenteditable=false` elements available in version TinyMCE 4.3.